digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-11-SonarQube-Integration-With-Jenkins.md

 ### STEP 04: Add SonarQube Server on Jenkins

 Now, We need to add SonarQube server settings into Jenkins.

 **Manage Jenkins > Configure System > SonarQube servers [Scrol Down]**

-Add following settings in the "SonarQube server" section.
+Add the following settings in the "SonarQube server" section.

-Enable :  Enable injection of SonarQube server configuration as build environment variables
+Enable:  Enable injection of SonarQube server configuration as build environment variables

-Name : Provide a descriptive name for the connection
+Name: Provide a descriptive name for the connection.

-Server URL : Provide you SonarQube server URL with port number.
+Server URL: Provide your SonarQube server URL with the port number.

-Server Authentication Token : Select credentials that we added previously as the step 02.
+Server Authentication Token: Select credentials that we added previously as step 02.

 Apply & Save.